rduinkerken/.gitconfig/README.md

 ## How to use

 1. Place the `.gitconfig` where you usually would.

+(find out the location of your config using the `git config --list --show-origin` command)

 2. Place the `git-custom-commands.sh` somewhere on your computer.
 3. Change the paths in the `.gitconfig`